 GeneCards Summary for GSTM3 Gene

 GSTM3 (Glutathione S-Transferase Mu 3) is a Protein Coding gene.
 Diseases associated with GSTM3 include Pharynx Cancer and Larynx Cancer.
-Among its related pathways are Platinum drug resistance and Glutathione metabolism.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+Among its related pathways are Glutathione metabolism and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot for GSTM3 Gene

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 May govern uptake and detoxification of both endogenous compounds and xenobiotics at the testis and brain blood barriers.